Skip to Main Content

 FHA 203(k) standard loan

-An FHA 203(k) standard loan lets you borrow up to 110% of the home’s after-renovation value, and you can use it to make structural repairs.
+An FHA 203(k) standard loan lets you borrow up to 110% of the home’s after-renovation value, and you can use the funds to make structural repairs.

 In fact, you can tear a home down to its foundation and rebuild it.
 You can also make less drastic structural changes such as home additions.

-The requirement to use a 203(k) consultant with this loan adds an expense that other renovation loans don’t entail.
+FHA 203(k) standard loans require you to coordinate repairs with an approved consultant, which is an expense that other renovation loans don’t entail.
 You also have to refinance at least $5,000 worth of repairs, and you still can’t make renovations the FHA considers luxuries, like installing a new outdoor fire pit.

 • Min. credit score: 500 with 10% down, 580 with 3.5% down